-Once, a long time ago, there lived three Brothers, Osber [say it as "oz - ber"], Pieder [say it as "pee - ay - der"], and Berzifal [say it as "ber - zi - fal"].
+Once, a long time ago, there lived three Brothers, Osber, Pieder, and Berzifal.
 They lived in a town by a wide river.
-They had arrived there as boys after a dangerous journey in which their father had been killed by a bear, leaving them with no parents.
-Now times were good for them and, being young men with energy and imagination, they had created a successful business taking goods up and down the river in boats.
+They had arrived there as boys after a dangerous journey in which their father had been killed by a bear, leaving them orphans.
+Now times were good for them and, being young men with energy and imagination, they had created a thriving business taking goods up and down the river in boats.
 They already had a small fortune.